simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/manuscript.md

       save_log = TRUE)                          # should a csv file with alignment times be saved
 ```

 For cross correlation, the function `align` loads the chunks with additional minutes before and after (option `wing`) to ensure that overlap can be found.
-The cross correlation is performed using the function `simple.cc`, which takes two vectors (the binned energy content of two recordings) and calculates the absolute difference while sliding the two vectors over each other.
+The cross correlation is performed using the function `simple.cc`, which takes two vectors (the binned absolute amplitude of the two recordings) and calculates the absolute difference while sliding the two vectors over each other.
 It returns the position of minimum summed difference, or in other words, the position of maximal overlap.
 This position is then used to align the recordings relative to the first recording and save chunks that are maximally aligned.
 Note that due to drift during the recording, the start and end times might still be seconds off; it is the overall alignment of the chunks that is optimised.
 The function also allows the user to create a pdf document with waveforms of each individual recording and a single page per chunk (Fig. 2), to visually verify if alignment was successful.
 For our dataset all chunks but one aligned correctly without a filter.
 If this is not the case the option `ffilter_from` can be set to apply a high-pass filter to improve alignment.
 Mis-aligned chunks can also be rerun individually using the chunk size argument (argument chunk_seq) to avoid re-running the entire dataset.
 This was done for the case study as well (recording session from 16th July 2021, start time 15 minutes).

 ![Example of the alignment output.
 Olive-coloured lines represent the summed absolute amplitude per bin (= 0.5 seconds).
 Recordings are aligned relative to the first recording (which starts at 0).
 Note that recordings 2-5 initially started ~2 minutes earlier (purple arrow) but are now aligned.
 The title displays the start time of the chunk in the raw recording.](ANALYSIS/RESULTS/figures/alignment example - with arrow.png)